A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Convergence Analysis

 \subsection{Rate of Convergence Analysis}

 In this part, we show that the rates of convergence of the algorithms, under the three sets of assumptions discussed in the previous part, are all locally linear.
 Specifically, the linear convergence is independent of initialization and the sequence obtained from the two corresponding algorithms converges to local minimizers when the current update of the variables lies around their neighborhood~\cite{wang_yin_zeng_2019,doi:10.1137/140998135}.
 The results are based on the K{\L} inequality that recently applied to characterize the rate of convergence for splitting methods in non-convex problems \cite{attouch2009convergence,attouch2010proximal,bolte2018first,bauschke2017descent}.
 The analysis consists of two steps.
-First we show that \eqref{eq:ib_alm}, solved with any of the two algorithms \eqref{eq:main_gen_alg} and \eqref{eq:alg_alt}, satisfies the K{\L} properties with the {\L}ojasiewicz exponents $\theta=1/2$.
-Then due to the following result, owing to \cite{attouch2009convergence,bolte2018first,li_pong_2018}, we prove the linear convergence rate. \begin{lemma}[Theorem 2 \cite{attouch2009convergence}] Assume that a function $\mathcal{L}_c(p,q,\nu)$ satisfies the K{\L} properties, define $w^k$ the collective point at step $k$, and let $\{w^k\}_{k\in\mathbb{N}}$ be a sequence generated by either the alternating algorithm \eqref{eq:main_gen_alg} or \eqref{eq:alg_alt}.
+First we show that \eqref{eq:ib_alm}, solved either with \textit{Solver \Romannum{1}} or \textit{Solver \Romannum{2}}, satisfies the K{\L} property with a {\L}ojasiewicz exponent $\theta=1/2$.
+Then due to the following result, owing to \cite{attouch2009convergence,bolte2018first,li_pong_2018}, we prove the linear convergence rate. \begin{lemma}[Theorem 2 \cite{attouch2009convergence}] Assume that a function $\mathcal{L}_c(p,q,\nu)$ satisfies the K{\L} property, define $w^k$ the collective point at step $k$, and let $\{w^k\}_{k\in\mathbb{N}}$ be a sequence generated by either \textit{Solver \Romannum{1}} or \textit{Solver \Romannum{2}}.
 Suppose $\{w^k\}_{k\in\mathbb{N}}$ is bounded and the following relation holds:

 where $\mathcal{L}_c^k:=\mathcal{L}_c(p^k,q^k,\nu^k)$ and $C^*>0$ is some constant.
 Denote the {\L}ojasiewicz exponent of $\mathcal{L}_c$ with $\{w^\infty\}$ as~$\theta$.
 Then the following holds: \begin{enumerate}[(i)] \item If $\theta=0$, the sequence $\{w^k\}_{k\in\mathbb{N}}$ converges in a finite number of steps, \item If $\theta\in(0,1/2]$ then there exist $\tau>0$ and $Q\in[0,1)$ such that